Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 A homecoming for Lake

 The game represents something of a homecoming for former Washington coach Jimmy Lake.
-After taking the 2022 season off following his firing from UW the previous year, Lake was hired in February as the Rams’ assistant head coach.
+After taking the 2022 season off following his firing from UW, Lake was hired in February as the Rams’ assistant head coach.

-Lake is one of eight new assistants on the Rams’ staff this year as the team underwent a major makeover following the disappointing 5-12 record of 2022.
+Lake is one of eight new assistants on the Rams’ staff this year as the team underwent a major makeover following a 5-12 record in 2022.

 Lake replaced Thomas Brown, who was hired by the Panthers as their offensive coordinator on new head coach Frank Reich’s staff.